Code-Institute-Submissions/the-shamans-cat/README.md

 The website is informative to any user coming to the site wanting to know more about shamanic energy healing.
-‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “shaman, shamanic, shamanic healer, energy healing, healer, Inca shamanism, Q'ero, Qero”  so search engines will pick up on these too.
+‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “shaman, shamanic, shamanic healer, energy healing, healer, Inca shamanism, Q'ero, Qero”, so search engines will pick up on these too.
 These types of visitors could also become clients.

-### The design goals of the website are:
+### The design goals of the website are that:

+- the site is developed using the mobile-first approach to ensure users on all devices have a good user-experience when visiting the site.
+The site will be tested as new elements and formatting are added to ensure this is achieved.
-- that it is both engaging and inspiring keeping potential clients on the site.
+- the site is both engaging and inspiring keeping potential clients on the site.
+- that the site has good quality images and a simplistic uncluttered feel to it.
+- it informs and educates the site visitor, so they gain a better understanding of shamanism and are more likely to book a session.
-- The site has good quality images and a simplistic uncluttered feel to it.
-The client is not overwhelmed with information, yet can find what they need easily from the navigation bar and accordian sections.
+- the client is not overwhelmed with information yet can find what they need easily from the navigation bar and accordion sections.
-- In addition, the site is intuitive and user friendly (as many of the users will not be that technically competent.)
+- the site is intuitive and user friendly (as some of the users may not be that technically competent.)
-- The use of colourful visual elements and inspiring articles is directing the potential client to contact the shamanic practitioner.
+- the use of colourful visual elements and inspiring articles is directing the potential client to contact the shamanic practitioner.
-- The images help tell the story that is in the articles and any text on the pictures is clear and easy to read.
+- the images help tell the story that is in the articles and any text on the pictures is clear and easy to read.
-- The site is developed using the mobile-first approach to ensure users on all devices have a good user-exerpience when visiting the site.
-The site will be tested as new elements and formating are added to ensure this is acheived.

-### **Stratergy Trade-off , B2C**
+### **Strategy Trade-off, B2C**
 **table and graph**

 ## UX Scope - What are we doing to achieve the goals set in strategy plane?